 Everyone Deserves an Equal Chance at Love

-February 14, 2014 by Noël Gordon, HRC Foundation Coordinator
+February 14, 2014 by Noël Gordon, Foundation Project Manager

 This Valentine’s Day, HRC and The Stigma Project have teamed up with Olympic silver medalist, Ji Wallace, to raise awareness about HIV/AIDS and celebrate love even in the face of stigma and adversity.
 Wallace, who first came out as HIV-positive in August 2012, shares his story in The Advocate to underscore the simple fact that positive or negative, everyone deserves an equal chance at love.